JETSCAPE/SummerSchool2020/hydro_session/README.md

 hydrodynamic evolution profile and analyze the evolution of temperature and the development of flow velocity with various settings

--Simulate event-by-event bulk dynamics for Au+Au @ 200 GeV and Pb+Pb @ 5020 GeV with a realistic hydrodynamics code, such as MUSIC.
+- Simulate event-by-event bulk dynamics for Au+Au @ 200 GeV and
+Pb+Pb @ 5020 GeV with a realistic hydrodynamics code, such as MUSIC.

 ## Physics Background